 The point of staring out of a window is, paradoxically, not to find out what is going on outside.
 It is, rather, an exercise in discovering the contents of our own minds.
 It’s easy to imagine we know what we think, what we feel and what’s going on in our heads.
 But we rarely do entirely.
 We are often more interested in cultivating our outer lives.
 However, paying attention to what happens within us is what helps us know who we really are.
 There’s a huge amount of what makes us who we are that circulates unexplored and unused.
 Its potential lies untapped.
 It is shy and doesn’t emerge under the pressure of direct questioning.
 If we do it right, staring out the window offers a way for us to listen out for the quieter suggestions and perspectives of our deeper selves.

-The potential of daydreaming isn’t recognised by our society because it is obsessed with productivity.
+The potential of daydreaming isn’t recognized by our society because it is obsessed with productivity.
 But some of our greatest insights come when we stop trying to be purposeful and instead respect the creative potential of daydreams.
-Window daydreaming is a strategic rebellion against the excessive demands of immediate (but ultimately insignificant) pressures – in favor of the diffuse, but very serious, search for the wisdom of the unexplored deep self.
-It’s just like how reading a good novel can expand our imagination, and ultimately our heart.
-It is said that, a novel worth reading is an education of the heart.
+It’s just like how reading a good novel can expand our imagination and ultimately our heart.
+It is said that a novel worth reading is an education of the heart.
 It enlarges our sense of human possibility, of what human nature is, of what happens in the world.
-Thus, it’s a creator of inwardness.
+Therefore, it’s a creator of inwardness.
 Likewise, we can’t go any deeper within if we ignore little periods of purpose-free calm.
-Staring out the window offers such an opportunity.
+Staring out the window offers us such an opportunity.
 We see the world going on, but we don’t have to respond; we have no immediate intentions, and so the more tentative parts of ourselves have a chance to be heard.
+Look inward.
 Dig deep.
-Look inward.
 You’ll be surprised what you discover.